luciusmagn/magnusi.tech/posts/alma.md

 I want to be around you.
 I want to have your heart always close to mine so I can hear every throb of life, every sorrow, every joy.
 You are the only one for me.

-This text is very risky and it was extremely difficult to express and open myself like this, I hope you can understand that.
+This text is very risky and it was very difficult for me to express and open myself like this, I hope you can understand that.
 It's just that I wanted to avoid bottling up stuff inside, wanted to bring some things to your attention, and finally just organize and share my thoughts and feelings.